Malavika Avinash: Career

-Malavika's Tamil films and Serials include Raji Or Raja Rajeshwari Role in "Raja Rajeshwari" Sun TV Serial 90'S Kids Favourite (Saregama India Ltd) Company Episodes Directors are Selva Kumar and Selva Pandi and K. Balachander's Nilavai Pidippom where she portrayed a middle-class working woman, Pudhuyugam, Pralayam in "Comedy Colony" again under her mentor Balachander.
+Another milestone was her portrayal of Nanjamma, the protagonist in Girish Kasaravalli's Kannada film of S. L. Bhyrappa's celebrated novel, Gruhabhanga.
+Malavika's Tamil films and serials include Raja Rajeshwari and K. Balachander's Nilavai Pidippom where she portrayed a middle-class working woman, and in Comedy Colony again under her mentor Balachander.
 She played Madurai Thilaka in Arasi and Muththazhagi in Chellamey.
 She played key roles in Tamil films.

-Another milestone was her portrayal of Nanjamma, the protagonist in Girish Kasaravalli's film of S. L. Bhyrappa's celebrated novel, Gruha Banga.
-In her decade of television acting, Malavika played roles in Tamil, Kannada and Hindi productions including cross-over film Cyanide, in which Malavika's portrayal of Shubha won her critical acclaim.
-Apart from Manvantara for T. N. Seetharam, Malavika swayed the Kannada audiences with her cult figure like character of Madhavi Patel, IPS, in her Muktha.

 Agni, a talk show that Malavika hosted on E-TV Kannada was followed by Baduku Jataka Bandi.
 In the latter, Malavika deals with the problems of individuals, thereby providing an Alternate Dispute Resolution forum for resolving family issues.
 She also discusses social issues.
-She was a housemate in Bigg Boss Kannada Season 4.
+She was one of the contestant in Bigg Boss Kannada Season 4.

-In 2017, she played a judge in Ilayathalapathy Vijay's movie Bairavaa.
-She also starred in the current highest grossing Kannada film K.G.F: Chapter 1 as well as the highly acclaimed Tamil movie Kaithi, all 3 which have grossed more than 100 crores at the box office and the sequel of KGF, K.G.F: Chapter 2 which is India's 3rd highest-grossing film of all time grossing more than 1000 crore at the box office.
+Malavika Avinash has built a strong reputation across Indian cinema and television.
+She has excelled in powerful supporting roles, often portraying characters such as lawyers, politicians, and strong-willed maternal figures.